 - Preheat the oven to 350°F. Grease and line a 9-inch round springform pan with parchment paper.

 - Make the sponge: Place the eggs and sugar in a mixing bowl and beat on high speed until pale and thickened.
 Properly whipped batter should be light and thick, and fall in a ribbon back into the bowl leaving trails of batter on the surface.
+Set a timer for 5 minutes; the mixture should triple in volume.
 In a separate bowl, whisk the flours (or cornstarch), baking powder and salt together.
 Carefully fold the dry mixture into the egg mixture until thoroughly combined.
-Pour the batter into the prepared pan and bake for about 40 minutes or until a toothpick tester comes out clean.
-Let the cake cool slightly in the pan for a few minutes then run a knife around the edge and remove the springform collar.
+Pour the batter into the prepared pan and bake for about 27-30 minutes or until a toothpick tester comes out clean.
+Let the cake cool slightly in the pan for a few minutes then remove the springform collar.
 Peel away the parchment and let cool completely on a wire rack.

-- Make the custard filling: Stir together the cream, egg yolks, cornstarch, and sugar in a small saucepan.
+- Make the custard filling: Stir together the milk, egg yolks, cornstarch, and sugar in a small saucepan.
 Cook over medium heat, whisking constantly, until the mixture thickens.
-Stir in the vanilla and remove from heat.
+The minute the mixture starts to thicken, remove it from the heat source and whisk vigorously.
+Stir in the vanilla.
 Transfer to a bowl and let cool slightly.
 Press plastic wrap over the surface of the custard and refrigerate until firm.
 The chilled custard should be thick and hold in the bowl of a spoon.

 - Make the stabilized whipped cream: Sprinkle the gelatin over the 2 tablespoons of water in a small bowl.
 Let stand until set.
 Place the heavy cream in the bowl of an electric mixer fitted with a whip attachment.
 Set mixer speed to medium and beat until soft peaks form.
+Gradually add in the powdered sugar and then mix in the vanilla.
 Heat gelatin in the microwave for 5-7 seconds, or until completely liquid.
 Gradually add liquid gelatin to whipped cream in a thin stream with the mixer running.
 After all of the gelatin is added, increase mixer speed to high and beat to stiff peaks.
-Set aside.
+Remove 1/2 cup of the whipped cream and set aside.

-- Build the layers: Torte the cake into four layers using a serrated knife or cake leveler.
+- Build the layers: Torte the cake into three layers using a serrated knife.
 The layers will be very thin so do this carefully.
 Place the bottom cake layer on a plate or cake board.
-Spread on the raspberry jam and top with a second cake piece.
-Top the second cake piece with the custard filling (you may have extra custard).
-Top with a third cake layer.
+Spread on the raspberry jam.
+Top with 1/2 of the custard filling.
+Top with a second cake layer.
+Spread over the remaining 1/2 of custard.
 Pile all of the whipped cream on top and smooth into a dome shape using a large spatula.
 Place the final cake layer on top and press down so that all of the cake’s edges are smoothed against the whipped cream and a dome shape is formed.
-Cover the entire cake with a thin layer of buttercream, smoothing it as much as possible.
-Refrigerate until the frosting is firm, about 40 minutes.
+Cover with the reserved 1/2 cup of stabilized whipped cream.

 - Decors: Paint the white Wilton candy roses with a little Baker’s Rose food color dissolved in clear extract.
 Use a kitchen-dedicated art brush with soft bristles so the food color can easily be brushed between the petals.